 Q2.
 What are the different types of support available at the school for children with SEND?
 The support can vary depending on the needs of your child, it could be one of the following:

-- a) Class teacher input, via excellent targeted and scaffold classroom teaching Quality First Teaching (QFT) - b) Specific group work - c) Intervention, which may be: - Take place in or outside the classroom or a designated intervention area - Supported by a teacher, Learning Mentor or a Teaching Assistant - Specialist groups run by agencies outside the school e.g. Occupational Therapist, Speech and Language Therapists.
+- a) Class teacher input, via excellent targeted and scaffold classroom teaching Quality First Teaching (QFT) - b) Specific group work - c) Intervention, which may: - Take place in or outside the classroom or a designated intervention area - Supported by a teacher, Learning Mentor or a Teaching Assistant - Specialist groups run by agencies outside the school, e.g., occupational therapists and speech and language therapists.

-This means a pupil has been identified by the Inclusion Manager/Class Teacher, as needing some extra specialist support in school or from a professional outside the school.
+This means the Inclusion Manager or class Teacher has identified a pupil as needing extra specialist support in school or from a professional outside the school.